Each tablet contains 5 mg desloratadine.

 Paediatric population: The adverse event profile associated with overdosage, as seen during post-marketing use, is similar to that see with therapeutic doses, but the magnitude of the effects can be higher.

 Hypersensitivity to the active substance, to any of the excipients listed in Description, or to loratadine.

-In case of severe renal insufficiency, desloratadine should be used with (Pharmacology: Pharmacokinetics under Actions).
+In the case of severe renal insufficiency, desloratadine should be used with caution (see Pharmacology: Pharmacokinetics under Actions).

-Other undesirable effects reported very rarely during the post-marketing period are listed in the table.
-(See Table.)
+The frequency of the clinical trial adverse reactions reported in excess of placebo and other undesirable effects reported during the post-marketing period are listed in the following table.

 Click on icon to see table/diagram/image